glhrmoura/imports-sorter/README.md

 ### Core

-Block dedicated to the core libraries of the project.
+**Description:** Block dedicated to the core libraries of the project.

 **Examples:** react, vue, react native.

 ### Libraries

-Block dedicated to third-party libraries.
+**Description:** Block dedicated to third-party libraries.

 **Examples:** redux, vuex, enzyme, styled-components.

 ### General

-Block dedicated to the general (non-component) imports of the project.
+**Description:** Block dedicated to the general (non-component) imports of the project.

 **Examples:** services, constants, helpers.

 ### Global components

-Block dedicated to imported global components, which are acquired from the project root.
+**Description:** Block dedicated to imported global components, which are acquired from the project root.

 **Examples:** ~/components, @/components.

 ### Local components

-Block dedicated to imported local components, which are acquired from a folder at the same level as the requesting file.
+**Description:** Block dedicated to imported local components, which are acquired from a folder at the same level as the requesting file.

 **Example:** ./components.